 Residual income tax (RIT) is the amount of income tax you pay for the year, less any PAYE and other tax credits you may be entitled to, except for Working for Families Tax Credits.

-It's a good idea to consider making voluntary payments to make sure your amount of tax to pay at the end of the year stays manageable.
-This will also help if you need to pay provisional tax for your second year in business.
+If you use the standard or estimation option, it's a good idea to think about voluntary payments.
+This will make sure your amount of tax to pay at the end of the year stays manageable.
+It will also help if you need to pay provisional tax for your second year in business.

 Early payment discount

-If you make voluntary payments in your first year of business you can qualify for an early payment discount.
+If you use the standard or estimation option, you can make voluntary payments in your first year of business.
+You can also qualify for an early payment discount.